Multi-part arithmetic

 Multi-part questions

-Multi-part questions require more than one mathematical task to solve them.
+Multi-part questions require more than one mathematical task to solve.
 Most story problems are multi-part questions.
 Such questions require strategic thinking to decompose the problem into subproblems and combine the partial results.

 In this section, we will focus on multi-part arithmetic problems.
 Arithmetic problems do not require formulas or variables.
 We will extend to algebra and calculus in the following sections.